navikt/deployment-cli/README.md

 # deployment-cli

+## This repo is now deprecated and archived.
+You should start using [nais/deploy](https://doc.nais.io/deployment) instead.

 A command line utility for deploying applications to the Nais platform.
 It is a companion tool for https://github.com/navikt/deployment

 The use case is in the deploy step of a build & deploy pipeline implemented in an as-a-service product such as Circle CI og Travis CI.
 It is supposed to be a human-friendly and standardized alternative to do-it-yourself bash scripting with the curl command etc.